Brooklyn Letters IconBrooklyn Letters

 Presented at:

 Consider an occasion when you were requested to speak in front of a big group.
-This can be anything from giving a presentation at work, moderating a work meeting or conference, or delivering a speech at a family gathering.
-Is that encounter bringing up any unpleasant emotions?
-Many individuals connect public speaking with a terrible experience that we would want to avoid at all costs.
-However, public speaking is sometimes inevitable.
+This can be anything from giving a presentation, moderating a work meeting or conference, or delivering a speech at a family gathering.
+Does that encounter bring up any unpleasant emotions?
+Many individuals connect public speaking with a terrible experience, but it is sometimes an inevitable part of life.
 You don’t have to be nervous whether you’re a kid making a class presentation or an adult speaking at your best friend’s wedding.

 What Does “Connection” Imply?